 3. I have kept all my vintage but not all my expensive designer clothes.
 Weird huh?
 I don’t know if it is sentimental value, the hope that one day I will redesign all my special vintage pieces into something exciting, or wanting Coco to have something so old for posterity but I just couldn’t let go.
 Which leads me to..

 5. Identify the things you buy over and over and break the cycle.
-You don’t need 7 yellow dresses ,11 pairs of culottes or 15 red bras.
+I don’t need 17 yellow dresses , 11 pairs of culottes or 15 red bras.
 I don’t need 9 pairs of “stylish” tracksuit pants, 5 oversized sweaters or 4 pink skirts.
 Why does this happen?
 Do I not remember I have similar things in the wardrobe?
-It’s such a weird thing.
-Keep the best one of these, possibly a second one if the cut/vibe is very different.
+It’s such a weird phenomenon.
+Keep the best one of these, possibly a second one if the cut/vibe is very different, a third if spectacular .
 Re-home the rest immediately and keep track of your compulsions when shopping in the future.